 I reached out to PBfit again to share these test results, and they asked me for the lot number.
 They were able to produce the original test certification from their lab’s ISO-certified lab, which showed that the product contained less than 10 ppm of gluten using the Romer G12 test method.

 Thoroughly confused, I went back to the ELISA Technologies lab to ask them why the PBfit lab did not find any gluten, yet Nima and ELISA Technologies found gluten.
-Maybe there is something off with one of the testing methods.
+Maybe something is off with one of the testing methods.

 Justin Bickford, the Scientific Director for ELISA Technologies, responded with this note, which I want to share verbatim to avoid any confusion: